unnatighodki/text-process/README.md

   ```
 ### 3. NaiveBayes:

-  This class implements Bayes' theorem and is known as "naive," by assuming that the features are conditionally independent, given the label.
-This simple and baseline algorithm is widely used in text classification.
+  This class implements Bayes' theorem, known as "naive," by assuming that the features are conditionally independent, given the label.
+This simple baseline algorithm is widely used in text classification.
 It consists of functions such as train and predict:

   ```
     def __init__(self): # removing preprocess from input